-WWE Rumors: The Undertaker to Have One More Match at WWE Survivor Series
+WWE Rumors: The Undertaker To Have One More Match At WWE Survivor Series

-Most people watched The Undertaker at Wrestlemania 33 believing it would be the last time they would see him inside a WWE ring, but The Deadman could rise for another match for WWE Survivor Series later this year.
+Most people watched The Undertaker at WrestleMania 33 believing it would be the last time they would see him inside a WWE ring, but The Deadman could rise for another match for WWE Survivor Series later this year.
 Many people are strongly against the idea of The Undertaker wrestling another match with WWE after his sendoff in Orlando last week.
 It’s early to speculate, but not everyone is convinced he’s done for good.

-There are numerous reasons why The Undertaker should never wrestle again, especially after Wrestlemania 33.
+There are numerous reasons why The Undertaker should never wrestle again, especially after WrestleMania 33.
 If you were paying attention during the match with Roman Reigns, he’s lost a step in the ring.
 He ended his career strongly under those circumstances and even left all of his gear in the ring after the match as his way of demonstrating clearly that he’s hanging up his boots and closing the door on his wrestling career.

 However, some WWE fans are only convinced The Undertaker is done performing on the grandest stage of them all.
 Under that assumption, WWE officials have alluded to the fact that Undertaker’s career is over for good, but WWE fans are still hopeful that he could have one more match or a huge appearance during this year’s WWE Survivor Series PPV.
 It’s a long short, but many people think there is one more left in the tank.